shakermakerk/ticket_tailor_mcp_server/CONTRIBUTING.md

 Thank you for your interest in contributing to this project!
 Here's how you can help.

-## Code of Conduct

-Please be respectful and considerate of others when contributing to this project.
-See our [Code of Conduct](CODE_OF_CONDUCT.md) for more details.

 ## Getting Started

 1. Check the [Roadmap](ROADMAP.md) for endpoints that need implementation